Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Method name:** confirm_dialog

-**Description:** A selection pop-up window pops up, you can customize the title, text, positive button, and negative button.
+**Description:** A pop-up selection window pops up.
+You can customize the title, text, positive button, and negative button.
 Other interfaces can also be called when the button is clicked.

 **Example:**